 Do you enjoy fine food and fine dining?
-Then treat yourself to the feast of the senses that is Broadstairs Food Festival which takes place twice a year here in our beautiful town.
+Then treat yourself to the feast of the senses that is Broadstairs Food Festival here in our beautiful town.

 The Autumn Festival is a 3 day event on the seafront at Victoria Gardens and The Promenade, this year it ran from Friday 28th September till Sunday 30th but it is usually at the start of October.
-The Spring Fair is a smaller event in the more sheltered Pierremont Park, over the Easter weekend.
-Now in its 10th year, the Food Festival showcases the very best of Kent’s harvest, with over 100 stalls of regional produce and culinary skills on offer at the autumn event and around half that in Spring.
+In previous years the Spring Fair has been a smaller event in the more sheltered Pierremont Park, over the Easter weekend.
+Due to building works in the park the Spring Fair will not take place in 2019 so all focus is on the Autumn Festival.
+Now in its 10th year, the Food Festival showcases the very best of Kent’s harvest, with over 100 stalls of regional produce and culinary skills on offer.

 Victoria Gardens and seafront promenade, overlooks the glorious Viking bay with its pier, sailboats and golden sands.
 This is British seaside at its best and a wonderful spot to enjoy the view whilst sampling a choice selection of the local harvest.

 As well as the chance to try and buy delicious local food and drink, the festival has a great program of Chefs’ demonstrations and cookery workshops in the Chefs’ Theatre.
 Here is your chance to pick up some new tips and techniques and hone your own culinary skills to perfection.
 The Chefs’ Theatre will be home to local chefs, food producers and cookery book writers throughout the Festival.